Which of the following statements is an example of a normative st... | Study Prep in Pearson+

 1

-Step 2: Review each statement to classify it.
-For example, 'The unemployment rate in the country is 5%' is a positive statement because it states a measurable fact.
+Step 2: Review each statement to determine if it is positive (fact-based) or normative (opinion-based).
+For example, 'The British Parliament passed several tax laws affecting the American colonies' is a factual statement and thus positive.

-Step 3: Identify statements that predict outcomes based on economic theory or data, such as 'A decrease in taxes can boost economic growth' or 'Increasing the minimum wage will lead to higher unemployment.'
-These are positive statements because they can be tested.
+Step 3: Identify the statement that expresses a value judgment or opinion about what should have happened.
+In this case, 'The British government should have obtained the colonists' permission before passing taxes' is normative because it expresses what ought to have been done.

-Step 4: Look for statements that include words like 'should' or express what ought to be done.
-For example, 'The government should increase spending on healthcare' is a normative statement because it reflects a value judgment or recommendation.
+Step 4: Confirm that the other statements are factual descriptions of historical events, such as 'The Stamp Act was enacted by the British in 1765' and 'Colonial resistance to British taxes increased after 1765,' both of which are positive statements.

-Step 5: Conclude that the normative statement is the one expressing an opinion or recommendation, which in this case is 'The government should increase spending on healthcare.'
+Step 5: Conclude that the normative statement is the one expressing a recommendation or opinion about British colonial taxation policy, which is the statement about the government needing colonists' permission.

 Watch next